 How to Select the Best Motorcycle Dash Cam?

 Video Quality: The clarity and detail of the footage matter, especially for accidents or disputes where clear evidence is crucial.
-Go for at least 1080p or higher resolution to ensure sharp video quality.
+Opt for a resolution of 1080p or higher to guarantee clear and detailed video footage.

 Frame Rate: A higher frame rate provides smoother video and captures fast-moving objects better.
-30fps is usually enough, but if you want even smoother footage, 60fps is good choice——though it comes at a higher cost.
+A frame rate of 30fps typically suffices; however, for smoother video, consider 60fps, keeping in mind it may entail a higher cost.

 G-Sensor & Emergency Lock: Automatically locks crucial footage in case of a crash, preventing accidental deletion.